nyaruka/goflow/cmd/docgen/templates/flows.md

 An exit consists of:

  * `uuid` the UUID
- * `destination_node_uuid` the uuid of the node that should be visited if this exit is chosen by the router (optional)
+ * `destination_uuid` the uuid of the node that should be visited if this exit is chosen by the router (optional)
  * `name` a name for this exit (optional)

 ```json